 - There may be crepitus due to subcutaneous gas.

 - Pain sensation may progress from intense tenderness to anaesthesia as the nerves are destroyed.

 - There may be a broad erythematous tract in the skin along the route of the infection as it advances cephalad.

 - If there is an open wound, probing the edges with a blunt instrument produces easy dissection of the superficial fascial planes well beyond the wound margins.

 - Patients become confused and apathetic.

-Fournier's gangrene is a rapidly progressive form of infective NF of the perineal, genital or perianal regions, leading to thrombosis of the small subcutaneous vessels and necrosis of the overlying skin.
+Fournier's gangrene is a rapidly progressive form of infective necrotising fasciitis of the perineal, genital or perianal regions, leading to thrombosis of the small subcutaneous vessels and necrosis of the overlying skin.

 - Cellulitis or erysipelas.